alwyn-t/Retro-Graphics-and-Games-on-De1-SoC-FPGA/README.md

 Went to the drop-in lab from 8am - 12am
 - Fix from yesterday where I changed all the if statements to be if else statements seems to have fixed the issue where the pixel was drawn as a vertical strip.
 (I still believe it is because a false positive/negative can be put into the FPGA board and so it may have overwritten some values and caused it to run out of the 4x4 pixel loop)
 - VGA module for lab 7 is complete, there are still cases where a 4x4 pixel will become a vertical line, but that only occurs when the pixel is drawn at the edge where there is no overflow protection
 - PS/2 Keyboard module is nearly complete.
 I was able to get signals from the keyboard into the FPGA using the clock and data lines.
 I will have to do some debugging as the values are not expected, I checked the different FSM states and found even when a button was held down, it would oscillate from state 1 to state 2 or state 3 and give a different output after pressing the same key a few times.
 I plan to solve this issue tomorrow.
+Based on [LBE books PS2 Keyboard Interface Video](https://www.youtube.com/watch?v=EtJBqvk1ZZw).
+### Nov 8th
+Went to the drop-in lab from 8am to 2pm
+- Edited the VGA module to not accept out of range values which fixes the overflow as the looping drawing function does not have the opportunity to loop out of range.
+- Spent the first 4 hours trying to debug the keyboard inputs with no luck, the values seemed to be garbage values and nothing seemed to fix the issue even after testing through modelsim.
+The state machine seemed to give garbage values and go out of the loop causing the order of the data being read to be incorrect.
+- Found a pdf talking about a different implementation which is more primitive but easier to debug.
+[Indian Institute of Technology Kanpur PS2 Keyboard PDF](https://students.iitk.ac.in/eclub/assets/tutorials/keyboard.pdf).
+For additional information, refer to [[ECE241 Project PS2 Input]].
+### Nov 9th
+Due to other commitments, I was not able to go to the drop-in lab
+- Completed more documentation on the [[ECE241 Project PS2 Input]].
+I may add more information in the future, but I believe it's a good baseline and may be useful for other people in the future to read through and learn quickly how the PS2 keyboard inputs work.